kinow/kinoshita.eti.br/content/posts/2019-11-19-experimenting-with-vuejs-and-cytoscape.md

 components required for our UI over the past months.
 The project is hosted [on GitHub](https://github.com/cylc/cylc-ui) licensed under GPLv3.

 In Cylc 7, an important visualization was the workflow graph.
-The screen shot below is from the design sketches done by another contributor from the UK, showing how it should look in Cylc 8.
+The screenshot below is from the design sketches done by another contributor from the UK, showing how it should look in Cylc 8.